'Bank of Bournemouth' to offer loans to Dorset residents

 Councils have always invested tax payers' money, but the trouble is we've had a sluggish economy and interest rates are at rock bottom.

 The best interest rate Bournemouth can get in the market is 0.8 % - on £15m that would bring in just £120,000 a year.

-According to the forecasts, after 10 years the same investment in a local bank would bring in an annual return of £8m.
+According to the forecasts, the same investment in a local bank would bring in a return of £8m over 10 years.